Catholic Church in Brazil: History

-According to the tradition, the first Mass celebrated in Brazil took place on 26 April 1500.
-It was celebrated by a priest who arrived in the country along with the Portuguese explorers to claim possession of the newfound land.
+According to the tradition, the first Catholic mass celebrated in Brazil took place on 26 April 1500.
+It was celebrated by a priest who arrived in the country along with the Portuguese pirates and explorers to claim possession of the newfound land.
 The first diocese in Brazil was erected more than 50 years later, in 1551.

 Brazil's strong Catholic heritage can be traced to the Iberian missionary zeal, with the 15th-century goal of spreading Christianity.
 The Church missions began to hamper the government policy of exploiting the natives.
 In 1782 the Jesuits were suppressed, and the government tightened its control over the Church.

 Catholicism was the predominant faith during colonial rule, then in 1824 became the official religion of an independent Brazil which also guaranteed freedom of religion for its citizens.
 The Brazilian government has been secular since the Constitution of 1891 and the Church has remained politically influential.
 In the late 19th century, the Catholic population of Iberian origin was reinforced by a large number of Italian Catholics who immigrated to Brazil, as well as some Polish and German Catholic immigrants.
 In 1889 Brazil became a republic and approved a constitution separating the Church from the State, a trend followed by all of the country's seven republican constitutions.
 Prior to that, during the Empire of Brazil, Catholicism was the official religion of the country.
 In practice, separation of Church and state in the country is weak as government officials generally avoid taking actions that may offend the Church which represents a large majority of citizens.